Mohamed-rilwan/Hashtag-Finder/README.md

 ## Feedback

 I value your feedback!
 If you have suggestions, feature requests, or any comments about Hashtag Finder, please let me know.
-You can reach out to me through our [email](s.mohamedrilwan@outlook.com).
+You can reach out to me through s.mohamedrilwan@outlook.com.

 Thank you for choosing Hashtag Finder to enhance your social media posting experience.
 I hope you find this app helpful and efficient.
 Happy posting!